 Where is the RPM database?

-The RPM database is called “RPM.FDB” and it’s normally kept in
+The RPM database is normally called “RPM.FDB” and is kept in

 C:\ProgramData\Brooks Internet Software\RPM